 I was stumbling home around two thirty this morning, more intoxicated than I should have been, when I decided to cross the road.
 Drunk me failed to take in his surroundings and there is nothing more sobering that being struck by a Ford F-150 speeding at 47mph.
 The instant my flesh met metal, I, this form of me, was ejected from my body like ink hitting water.
 I dissolved into this parallel realm that I assume many would believe is the place the ever-elusive “soul” resides even as it remains attached firmly to the meat and bone of the physical world.

 I’m in Limbo.
 Purgatory.
-I only know this because as I stand here, I can see my fleshy counterpart lying on the pavement as blood pools underneath.
-I kick the side of myself but my toes simply evaporate around the dying meat only to return when I pull my foot back.
+I only know this because it is what I choose to believe.
+And because, as I stand here, I can see my physical body lying on the pavement as blood pools underneath it.
+I tried to kick the side of my body but my toes simply evaporate around the physical shape only to return when I pull my foot back.
 I am nothing, but I’m still here.
-So I wait for the only two outcomes I can think of.
-Either I die, or someone comes along and saves me.
-The later of which would be preferable but the chances seem slim since the dickhead in the truck never stopped and is probably near the state line already.
+So, I wait for the only two outcomes I can think of.
+Either I die, my body is still breathing raspy breaths, or someone comes along and saves me.
+The latter of which would be preferable but the chances seem slim since the dickhead in the truck never stopped and is probably near the state line already.

 Instead I hear a rough voice call, “He’s got a strong pulse, but make it quick.”

 I look at the ocean of black around my body and wonder what my heart could be pumping hard enough to register a strong pulse.
 A larger box of lights arrives and two paramedics drop bags by my broken body.
 They apply bandages after bracing my neck and sticking a tube down my throat.
 I winced and grabbed at my neck, but realized there was no feeling at all.
 The sight of it, however, caused my reaction which was based out of instinct.
 But it was an instinct meant for a different world entirely.